 2. Subject to advice from the GAC and the GNSO, the GDD will consider adopting the amended proposal and instructing staff to work up the relevant implementation details for subsequent discussion and (as appropriate) approval;

 GDD action on such matters should be undertaken only when the Board takes final action on relevant GNSO policy recommendations and related GAC advice.
-It would be improper, and unprecedented, for the GDD to consider adopting the small group proposal unexamined by the community.
-The very existence of the now open curative rights PDP demonstrates that affording expanded curative rights protections to IGOs raises serious policy issues and cannot be considered an implementation detail.
+It would be improper, illegitimate, and unprecedented, for the GDD to consider adopting the small group proposal that is unexamined by the community and in conflict with recommendations of a GNSO PDP.
+The very existence of the now open curative rights PDP demonstrates that affording expanded curative rights protections to IGOs raises serious policy issues and cannot be considered an implementation detail of any prior matter.

-The WG, as noted, will consider the small group proposal in the course of its work, and we anticipate a detailed reply from the WG to the small group.
+The WG, as noted, will consider the small group proposal in the course of its work, and we anticipate a detailed analysis of the small group proposal from the WG.
 At the issuance of the initial report, the WG encourages anyone in the community, but particularly IGOs and the GAC, to provide their comments.

+We do note and welcome the statement in the 4 October letter that “the Board will not take action with respect to GAC advice on curative rights protections for IGOs prior to the conclusion of the

+GNSO’s PDP.”
+The Council interprets that statement to mean that the Board will take no action until the WG’s final report has been received by Council and Council has taken final action in regard to the acceptance of its findings and recommendations.

 Conclusion

-Less than two weeks ago, ICANN celebrated the long-planned transition away from oversight by the U.S. Government.
+Less than one month ago, ICANN celebrated the long-planned transition away from oversight by the U.S. Government.
 A significant element of ICANN’s promised post-transition world was strict avoidance of inappropriate governmental influence.
-The GNSO notes it would send the wrong message if governments—or agencies of governments—understand they have undue influence by subverting the community processes they requested to be a part of.
+The GNSO notes it would send the wrong message if governments—or agencies of governments and IGOs— believe they have undue influence on ICANN policies by subverting the community processes they requested to participate in to address their concerns.

 We request that the Board finally take up and vote on the policy recommendation before it.
 We further look forward to the conclusion of the CRM PDP and sharing the results with the community.